You-Gao/Blog/game-reviews/a-short-hike.md

 ### *Core Mechanics:*

 - **Golden Feathers:** A crucial collectible in the game, golden feathers enhance the character's abilities, allowing for additional jumps or extended climbing.
 This item symbolizes growth and progression.
 As the player collects more of these feathers they feel the sense of dynamic growth through the enhanced capabilities granted and how those capabilities "unlock" more potential areas of the mountain to explore.
-    - Golden Feather +1
+    - M: Golden Feathers
-    - Enhanced Exploration Capabilities
+    - D: Enhanced Exploration Capabilities
-    - Growth and Mastery
+    - A: Growth and Mastery

 - **Mountain (Goal):** The game's main objective is to reach the peak of a tall mountain, initially inaccessible to the player.
 Collecting golden feathers grants more freedom of movement, enabling further exploration.
 The goal of getting the top sets a clear, but ephemeral measurement for the player's progress.
-    - Mountain
+    - M: Mountain
-    - Progression Marker
+    - D: Progression Marker
-    - Growth and Mastery
+    - A: Growth and Mastery
 <div class="picture-grid3">
   <img src="/Blog/assets/a-short-hike/qg_climb.png" alt="Climb">
   <img src="/Blog/assets/a-short-hike/qg_fclimb.png" alt="FClimb">